sc420/pygame-rl/README.md

 ![screenshot](docs/screenshot_predator_prey.png "Predator-prey Screenshot")

 There are fixed amount of predators (Steve head), preys (Cake) and obstacles (Cobblestone) on the field (Snow).
 Each agent can take five actions: moving to 4-direction grid points or standing still at each time step.
-Overlapping is only allowed when one predator and one prey intends to move to the same grid point.
+Overlapping is only allowed when more than 1 predators and at least one prey intends to move to the same grid point.

 Player controls predators while computer controls rule-based preys.
 Preys evade predators based on the directions and distances to predators.
 When a predator catches a prey, the prey disappears from the field, and a reward of 1.0 is given; A reward of 0.0 is given at all other time steps.
 The episode ends when there are no more preys or the time step reaches 100.